This paper is about problem solving. Let’s play a game. Please follow me step-by-step.

 Some company produces very expensive parts, and quality strongly depends on the cleanliness of the parts.
 The parts are produced by very long flow, including wet cleaning.

 It is quite clear that an application of multiple cleaning instead of a single operation will increase the cleanliness, reduce the number of defects, and improve the yield.

-The first step is the project title; we have chosen “Multiple wet cleaning to improve the yield” and inserted into the relevant field:
+The first step is the project title; we have chosen “Enhance wet cleaning to improve the yield” and inserted into the relevant field:

-By clicking “Use” navigate to BKS – Best Known Solution (BKS).
-A solution that is obvious but seems to be problematic or even not feasible due to reasonable limitations.
+By clicking “Use” navigate to BKS – Best Known Solution.
+BKS is a solution that is obvious but seems to be problematic or even not feasible due to reasonable limitations.
 Nevertheless, BKS creation is a very important step since it helps to create engineering contradiction.

 We choose BKS as follows: “To apply multiple cleanings until the cleanness is improved and the parts will display improved yield”.
 The BKS is inserted into the relevant field:

 This is a good BKS because it brings us directly to at least two reasonable contradictions.
 The contradictions related to different worsening parameters.
 The first contradiction can be referred to the total process time increase and the second one is referred to the total cost increase.

 A contradiction is always contained three parts starting with “IF”, “THEN” and “BUT”.

 Very generally, a contradiction loos as follows: